-Volume (megaliters/year) Comparison with previous reporting year Please explain Total withdrawals 50,511 Higher This is a 6% increase, due mostly to the ramping up of the new Waggaman, Louisiana plant to full production during the year and increased production at several other sites.
-Total discharges 30,901 Lower This is a decrease of 5 percent.
+Volume (megaliters/year) Comparison with previous reporting year Please explain Total withdrawals 45,501 Lower During 2019 IPL withdrew 45,501 ML (mega-litres) of water, a 10% decrease from last year.
+In addition to water saving initiatives, this decrease is mostly related to decreased production, and therefore cooling water, at our Phosphate Hill, Queensland and Waggaman, Louisiana ammonia plants.
+Total discharges 30,448 About the same During 2019 IPL discharged 30,448 ML of water, a decrease of 1% from last year.
 This total discharge excludes sewage, the discharge of collected rainwater at most sites and waste water removed for treatment or disposal as liquid waste.
 However, it includes some discharge of rainwater/snowmelt where runoff is collected and treated at several sites in North America, and therefore cannot be separately metered.
-Most discharge (98%) was clean cooling water which was released to the natural waterways from which it was taken.
-Total consumption 22,978 Much higher Total water use has increased by 30%.
-While there has been increased water use due to production, the consumption figure year-on-year is influenced by the change in rainfall/snowmelt where runoff is collected and treated at several sites in North America, and therefore cannot be separately metered to other discharge.
+Most discharge (98.7%) was clean cooling water which was released to the natural waterways from which it was taken.
+Total consumption 15,449 Lower Total water use has decreased by 24%.
+While there has been decreased water use due to production, the net consumption figure year-on-year is influenced by the change in rainfall/snowmelt where runoff is collected and treated at several sites in North America, and therefore cannot be separately metered to other discharge.